react-native-google-signin/google-signin/README.md

   try {
     await GoogleSignin.revokeAccess();
     await GoogleSignin.signOut();
-    this.setState({ user: null }); // Remember to remove user from your app's state as well } catch (error) {
+    this.setState({ user: null }); // Remember to remove the user from your app's state as well } catch (error) {
     console.error(error)
   }